Does Selective Removal Benefit Nearshore Environments?

 - Comparing the effects of cattail removal on nearshore lake ecosystems in different regions of Minnesota.

-The project team plans to investigate up to 24 paired lake sites in which each site pair will have one site with cattails removed and one site with cattails retained.
+The project team plans to investigate nine paired lake sites in which each site pair will have one site with cattails removed and one site with cattails retained.

-The 24 lake sites will be selected from across three Minnesota ecoregions that all have encroaching hybrid and narrowleaf cattail.
+The nine lake sites were selected from across three Minnesota ecoregions that all have encroaching hybrid and narrowleaf cattail.
 Cattail-retained and cattail-removed sites will be compared by measuring environmental variables such as plant and fish community metrics before and after cattail removal treatments.
 These before and after outcomes will help the scientists and students determine if cattail removal positively or negatively affects environmental variables and plant and fish communities and how this effect varies regionally in Minnesota.

 Lake littoral zone vegetation is critical for fish species as it provides spawning areas for adults (e.g., bass, pike, sunfish, etc.), nursery areas for larvae and juveniles, cover from predators, and habitat for macroinvertebrate food sources (Hall and Werner 1977, Conrow et al. 1990, Hanson et al. 2015).
 Many important forage fishes (e.g., minnows, logperch, darters, etc.) depend on these nearshore, vegetated habitats throughout their lives and whole-lake studies show that vegetation can predict fish presence (Randall et al. 1996, Brazner and Beals 1997, Midwood and Chow-Fraser 2012).
 However, it is not only the presence of vegetation that is important for fishes.
 As the structural complexity of aquatic macrophyte communities increases, with a mix of floating, emergent, and submerged plant types, fish tend to be more abundant and diverse, providing ecological and angler benefits (Tonn and Magnuson 1982, Conrow et al. 1990, Höök et al. 2001, Henning et al. Farrell 2014).